- BAMVITA--The Book Development Council of Tanzania (Dar es Salaam, Tanzania)

 This official site features general information for the visitor/researcher, with brief descriptions of the collections and a few photos.

 General information on a wide variety of events and links to related websites.
+Plus, information from the 2016 festival and earlier.
 "ZIFF is a non-profit organisation based in Zanzibar [founded in 1997] which aims to promote film, music and arts from the Dhow Countries (African Continent, Gulf States, Iran, India, Pakistan and the islands of the Indian Ocean).
 The organisation is working throughout the year and seeks to include people from all sectors of society, with special programmes for women, children and people in rural areas."

 - Zanzibar.net: Zanzibar Travel Network